Christian Outreach & Social Concerns

 Family Care

 When someone enters the prison system, his or her family is not spared either.
 In the midst of struggling to handle this reality, the inmates’ spouses, parents or children are often trapped or labelled with shame and societal stigmas.
 They also often battle with loneliness, unfamiliarity, loss, and anxiety.
 Through monthly home visitations, Family Care volunteers form relationships with families, and provide them with emotional and social support.
+For a holistic family support, the Family Care Club team gathers the children of inmates for Christian nurturing and fellowship.

 Contact Us